michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0130.md

 ### Definition
 - v: pass from physical life and lose all bodily attributes and functions necessary to sustain life
 ### Family
-perish: perishable, perished, perisher, perishes, perishing+;imperishable: imperishability, imperishableness, imperishably;perishable: imperishable, perishability, perishableness, perishables, perishably;perisher: perishers
+- perish: perishable, perished, perisher, perishes, perishing+
+- imperishable: imperishability, imperishableness, imperishably
+- perishable: imperishable, perishability, perishableness, perishables, perishably
+- perisher: perishers
 ### Examples
 - All 27 other passengers and crew aboard perished.
 - The most desperate set off in ramshackle fishing boats for Thailand and Malaysia, many perishing in the Bay of Bengal.